DHTMLX/docs-diagram/docs/api/cell_manager/getsubheadercellindex_method.md

 ### Returns

-The index of the cell.
+The method returns the index of the cell.
 The count of the index starts from 0

 ### Example